corona-warn-app/cwa-website/science/2021-07-08-science-blog-2/index.md

 ## 8 What to expect in the future

 The RKI intends to publish further articles based on the data gathered with the EDUS in the next few weeks.
 One focus will be the topic of warnings and how users behave after having received a warning.

----

-<div id="footnote1"></div>

-[[1]](#2-the-balancing-act-between-minimising-data-collection-and-the-need-for-data-for-research) The [CWA data donation](../2021-06-15-science-blog-1/#data-donation) refers to the voluntary provision of usage data (Privacy Preserving Analytics, PPA) by the users of the Corona-Warn-App.